-Superior is currently involved in legal proceedings (see page 58).
-We cannot predict the outcome with certainty, but do not believe that an adverse decision would have a material adverse effect on our financial condition.
-We have significant operations in Canada and the United States and may be exposed to litigation or legal proceedings in these jurisdictions.
+Given Superior's significant operations in Canada and the United States, we are sometimes named as parties to litigation, legal proceedings, and regulatory actions in these jurisdictions, usually related to normal operations.
+We cannot predict the outcome of such proceedings with certainty, but do not believe that an adverse decision would have a material adverse effect on our financial condition.
 If a court finds that we or any of our subsidiaries have failed to comply with laws or regulations and there is a significant judgment that results in a significant fine or penalty, there could be an adverse effect on our company.